Nebula-Block-Data/docs/Get_Started/Manage_Accounts.md

 ## Activate Account

 Once you create an account, you need to activate it before you're able to sign in.
 An activation email will be sent to your account so make sure to activate it.
-If the email didn't send, you can resend the activation email.
+If needed, you can resend the activation email by logging in, which will refer you to a page to resend the activation email.

 ## Updating Account Information